 Head straight on to the recipe for Octopus Spaghetti | Spaghetti Al Polpo ♥

-I have been trying to sort out the clothes I need for our September holiday as we are going to be away for longer than usual, and we are travelling home during the day this trip instead of overnight.
+I have been trying to sort out the clothes I need for our September holiday as we are going to be away for longer than usual.
+And, we are travelling home during the daytime instead of overnight.
 I have travelling clothes that are comfortable to sleep in but what I need for the return flight are clothes that will be suitable for when we get off the plane in the evening here.
-I also need to ensure that any winter wear I need is purchased now during our cold season.
+Then, I also need to ensure that any winter wear I need is purchased now during our cold season.
 The temperature here at the moment is what I expect it to be in Europe at the time of the year we go so I am getting my wardrobe organized now.
 This is not as easy as it should be as I keep on changing my mind about what I am going to wear, and of course there is no guarantee I will feel like wearing those exact clothes in 3 months time.
 I have created a spreadsheet of the outfits I have chosen and all the bits and pieces I need to go with them.
 The hardest thing for me to ever find are socks in a variety of colours.
 Finding black socks is a doddle but brown, pink or even blue socks not so much.
 The place I buy most of my clothes at sells them in packs of 3 and there is always a colour I will never wear in the selection, or they have a pair of black socks in them.
 And I have more than enough pairs of black socks!
 Talking of pairs, as I said above, octopus legs are counted in pairs.
 Did you find that as strange as I did?

 for the parsley and garlic garnish